jarosemenajalil1/Project/README.md

 I want to learn how to implement a database into the website and gain experience in problem solving and software design.

 #### Juanse's objectives
+I want to learn how all the process of creating a website is so that i can replicate it for my personal venture ideas.

 ## Implementation Plan
 We plan to investigate and use the following technologies: